Join 1,972,984 Americans who searched DMV.org for insurance rates

-- $30,000 bond issued by an insurance carrier or authorized surety company.
+- $30,000 bond issued by an authorized surety company.

-- Certificate of proof of financial responsibility signed by your insurance agent.
+- Certificate of proof of financial responsibility.

 - Bureau of Motor Vehicle (BMV) certificate showing you have at least $30,000 in cash or government bonds deposited with the State Treasurer.

-- $30,000 BMV-issued bond certificate, signed by two people owning real estate with an equity of at least $60,000.
+- BMV-issued bond secured by real estate with an equity of at least $60,000.

 - BMV-issued certificate of self-insurance (only available to those with at least 26 motor vehicles registered in their name or a company's name).

-- $25,000 bodily injury coverage for an accident involving two or more persons.
+- $50,000 bodily injury coverage for an accident involving two or more persons.

-- $7500 property damage coverage.
+- $25,000 property damage coverage.